Broadcasting

 Rule 1: If the two arrays differ in their number of dimensions, the shape of the one with fewer dimensions is adjusted by adding

-in that dimension is stretched to match theshape
+shapeequal to1in that dimension is stretched to match theshapeof other array

 Let’s study few cases, where these rules will be applied